uselagoon/lagoon/docs/using-lagoon-the-basics/lagoon-yml.md

 In Lagoon, the same Git repository can be added to multiple projects, creating what is called a polysite.
 This allows you to run the same codebase, but allow for different, isolated, databases and persistent files.
 In `.lagoon.yml` , we currently only support specifying custom routes for a polysite project.
 The key difference from a standard project is that the `environments` becomes the second-level element, and the project name the top level.

-To utilise this, you will need to:
+To utilize this, you will need to:

 1. Create two (or more) projects in Lagoon, each configured with the same gitUrl and production branch, **named as per the .lagoon.yml** (i.e `poly-project1` and `poly-project2` below)
 2. Add the deploy keys from each project to the git repo